Bridging Crystal Structure and Material Properties via Bond-Centric Descriptors: Bonding Attractivity

 Here $\eta_A^{0}$ is an element-specific baseline BA; $r_A$ is the covalent radius of element $A$~\cite{RA}, serving as a reference for typical bond lengths; $L_A$ (in \AA) is the characteristic decay length of BA with respect to $R$; and $M_A$ (dimensionless) quantifies the modulation by the valence state.
 Consequently, the triplet $(\eta_A^{0}, L_A, M_A)$ fully parameterizes the BA for element $A$.
 As implied by Eq.~\eqref{eq_eta0}, $({\eta_A^{0}})^2$ corresponds to the $-$ICOHP of an $A$-$A$ bond at $R = 2r_A$ and $x_A=0$, so we treat $\eta_A^{0}$ as the fundamental BA quantity for element $A$.

 Using 3{,}665{,}789 bond records (ICOHP values) spanning diverse element combinations, bond lengths, and valence states collected from 36{,}377 materials in MattKeyBond, we performed a least-squares fit of Eqs.~\eqref{eq_icohp} and \eqref{eq_eta}.
-The fitting availability can also be found in the Fig. 5$\sim$8 of Appendix.
-Fitted parameters from H (Z=1) to Bi (Z=83) are summarized in the periodic-table map of Fig.~\ref{Fig_BA}.
+The quality of the fit is shown in Figs. \ref{BA-1}$\sim$\ref{BA-4} of the Appendix.
+Fitted parameters from H (Z = 1) to Bi (Z = 83) are summarized in the periodic-table map of Fig.~\ref{Fig_BA}.
 In each element block, the three numbers report $\eta_A^{0}$, $L_A$, and $M_A$, and the background color encodes $\eta_A^{0}$ from 0.0 (blue) to 2.3 (red).

 Overall, the distribution of $\eta_A^{0}$ shows broad similarity to classic Pauling EN~\cite{en}, with the following trends: